wangby511/System-Design-Architecture-and-Infra/design-notification-system.md

 ### Monitoring/Analytics Service

 Tracking and monitoring from users' feedback by collecting engagement statistics like open rate and click through rate.

+A service called “Notification Tracking” continuously reads events from the messaging queue.
+It maintains notifications metadata for system analytics.
+It is composed of three elements: Message queue, Notification Tracker, Cassandra Cluster and Analytics Service.

 ### Follow-up